nevartes199/d3-compare-regions/README.md

 4 - Check if you can access the app at:
  - http://localhost:8080

-You can contact me if you get in trouble in any of these steps.

-## Developing
-I'd recommend you to use a TypeScript aware editor.
-WebStorm and vscode are two good options.
-Once you have the local server running you can edit whatever files you need and once you save them, webpack will detect the changes and reload the page in your web browser when needed.

 ## Building
 You can build the visualization with `npm run build;`.
-Once it is complete, a "dist" folder will be created and its contents can be put on the document root of a webserver.
-The latest build output can be found, for example, in the [gh-pages](https://github.com/snolflake/d3-compare-regions/tree/gh-pages) branch of this repo.
+Once it is complete, a "dist" folder will be created.

 ### Base Url
 One **very important** setting for publishing the visualization somewhere else is this line from the [webpack config](webpack.config.js):